-Hardcopies of the draft EIS Guidelines and EIS Summary were made available at public viewing centres in the Towns of Barwick, Rainy River, Fort Frances, Emo and Atikokan.
+Hardcopies of the draft EIS Guidelines, EIS Summary, and draft EA report were made available at public viewing centres in the Towns of Barwick, Rainy River, Fort Frances, Emo and Atikokan.
 During the review of the EIS, the Agency conducted two open houses, one in the Town of Fort Frances and one in Emo.
-These open houses were held jointly with the proponent, representatives from other federal departments, and the provincial government.
+These open houses were held jointly with the proponent, representatives from other federal departments and the provincial government.
 Over 100 members of the public attended each one.
 These sessions provided opportunities for members of the public to hear presentations on the EA process, review the proponent's EIS, and provide comments.
 Those comments were considered in the preparation of this EA report (Appendix F).